KacperKonarzewski/Portfolio/README.md

 ---
 Feel free to explore my projects and get in touch if you'd like to collaborate or learn more about my work!

+## Piscine

+**Piscine** dictionary is filled with **C** projects from _**42 Warsaw**_.
+42 is a network of programming schools that originated in France in 2013, known for its unique, peer-to-peer learning approach.
+The Piscine (French for "swimming pool") is an intensive 4-week bootcamp where students are immersed in the basics of programming and problem-solving.
+It serves as an introduction to the school’s curriculum, focusing on practical coding exercises that help build strong foundations in programming.

+During the Piscine:

+-   I achieved **Level 10**, surpassing many of the program's milestones.
+-   Most of my projects were completed with a **100% score**, demonstrating precision and thorough understanding.
+-   The few minor issues in some exercises are easily fixable, and they serve as a reminder of how learning is an ongoing process.

+The Piscine helped me hone my skills in **C programming**, while also reinforcing my problem-solving abilities and solidifying my passion for tackling complex challenges.

+This experience isn’t just a highlight of my journey but a testament to my dedication to learning and growth.